 The RCIA process begins in September and continues through winter and spring, culminating with the Easter Vigil.
 Afterwards, the group continues to meet weekly for approximately one month.

 Sponsors are a vital part of the RCIA process, and each adult participating in RCIA will require one.
 Sponsors accompany the adults beginning with the catechumen or candidate stage, developing one-on-one relationships with them, serving as a companion, listener, and mentor; sharing her or his own faith; and attesting to the catechumen or candidate’s faith, intentions, and readiness for reception.
 After the formal election of the catechuman or candidate during Lent, the sponsor assumes the role of godparent for one who is called to baptism at Easter.

 Sponsors must be at least 16 years of age, be fully initiated into the Catholic Church, and regularly practice their faith.
 Catechumens and candidates may request that a Catholic friend or colleague be assigned as their sponsor.
 Sponsors are assigned early in the process and attend the special ceremonies of each phase of the process with their catechumen or candidate.
-Sponsors also are asked to be present at RCIA meetings on Thursday evenings and at Sunday Mass with their catechumen or candidate as often as they are able.
+Sponsors also are asked to be present at RCIA meetings and at Sunday Mass with their catechumen or candidate as often as they are able.